smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ### 1.3.1 Apache Tomcat on a single host

-This is suitables for laptops and developers with no access from other machines.
+This is suitable for laptops and developers with no access from other machines.
 Download and install tomcat; make sure your firewall blocks port 8080.
+You do **NOT** need to follow the OWASP guidelines or to configure TLS.

 ### 1.3.2 Apache Tomcat for internet use

 The is the normal production use case.
 It is important that Apache Tomcat is installed securely.

-Download Apache Tomcat 8.5: Follow the [OWASP guidelines](https://www.owasp.org/index.php/Securing_tomcat#Sample_Configuration_-_Good_Security for securing tomcat with good security.
+Download Apache Tomcat 8.5 and follow the [OWASP Tomcat guidelines](https://www.owasp.org/index.php/Securing_tomcat#Sample_Configuration_-_Good_Security for securing tomcat with good security.

 *Do not just install **Tomcat** without reading the instructions first*.
 In particular on Windows: